 Shrimp, Norwegian salmon, rainbow trout, bay scallops, lobster tail, tuna poke, and wild haddock.

-The shrimp weren’t that exciting, but they were better than what we’ve been buying at our local grocery store.
+The shrimp weren’t all that exciting, but they were better than what we’ve been buying at our local grocery store.
+They were better next time when I brined them and better still the third time when I marinated them.

 We marinated haddock with Greek herbs and olive oil and grilled on a cedar plank.
 I skewered veggies separate and grilled garlic shrimp.